fodilfliti/flutter_scale_kit/README.md

 - Device: desktop → tablet → mobile; tablet → mobile
 - Orientation: landscape → device portrait; for tablet.landscape → mobile.landscape → mobile.portrait
+- Desktop remapping: control it globally with `ScaleKitBuilder` (`lockDesktopPlatforms`, `lockDesktopAsTablet`, `lockDesktopAsMobile`) or per widget/value via the same flags.
+Use `deviceTypeOverride` to bypass detection entirely when you need a hard switch.
+- Remapping respects live window size: e.g. `lockDesktopAsMobile` only routes desktop/web to the mobile branch when the window width falls under the mobile breakpoint; wider windows continue to render the desktop builder.

 Desktop behavior (CSS-like):